actualizado

 Descripción

-We don't take volunteers without agreeing the exact start and end dates first, but we are flexible for arriving earlier or staying longer as we understand travel in the Caribbean is not always easy to plan, and that plans may change.
+We don't take volunteers without agreeing your start date and end dates first.
+Barbuda isn't easy to get to so we can be flexible for arriving earlier or staying longer if you are travelling in the Caribbean.
+We understand it's not always easy to plan, and that plans may change, but we can't accommodate volunteers who just turn up.

 Proyectos artísticos